turboSMTP/turboSMTP-csharp/USAGE.md

 ## Export Relays Details To CSV

-The **Export** method is an asynchronous operation designed to export relay data based on specified export options.
+The **ExportAsync** method is an asynchronous operation designed to export relay data based on specified export options.
 The method takes a `RelaysExportOptions` object as input  and returns the data in CSV formated string, which can then be saved or further processed.

 ```csharp
 //Create an instance of RealysExportOptions